oroinc/documentation/bundles/commerce/CMSBundle/content-blocks.rst

 .. csv-table::

    "`alias`","A unique identifier that can be used in the layout to :ref:`render a block <bundle-docs-commerce-cms-bundle-render-content-blocks>`."
    "`scopes`","A collection of scopes that defines the conditions for the content block to be displayed.
-For more information, refer to the |ScopeBundle| documentation."
+For more information, refer to the |OroScopeBundle| documentation."
    "`titles`","A localized block title that can be rendered along with the scope."
    "`contentVariants`","A collection of the `TextContentVariant` entities.
 Each content variant has a scope that defines when it should be rendered.
 Only one content variant with the most suitable scope is rendered at a time.
 If there is no suitable content variant, the default one is rendered instead."